technomancy/paredit-screencast/outline.md

 ## Workarounds

-Now these features are helpful, but they're not perfect.
+Now these features are helpful, but they assume that the file you're working with has a valid structure.
 Let's see what happens when the rules are violated.

     Open file invalid.el